changehero Blog

 From the speculative investment angle, the price of an NFT is decided on an open marketplace.
 The contents of the token and the perceived value of the NFT collection are some of the factors that play a part in the NFT price formation.

-What is an NFT and examples?
+What are some NFT examples?

 Common NFT examples would be randomly generated CryptoPunks or NBA TopShot athlete and club collectibles.
 A less obvious but very illustrative example would be Unstoppable Domains, which is a human-readable Ethereum address service.